n8finch/wp-graphql-gatsby-starter/README.md

 - ✅ categories and tags queried and displayed
 - ✅ get the Primary menu (by slug: `primary`)
 - ✅ implement light/dark mode, from [Using React Context API with Gatsby by Muhammad Muhsin](https://www.gatsbyjs.org/blog/2019-01-31-using-react-context-api-with-gatsby/)
+- ✅ get all Lighthouse Audits to 💯as a starting point.

 ## Stretch Goals

 - ___ Featured images done with Gatsby Image
 - ___ Pagination for Posts, Pages, Categories, Tags
+- ___ better menu handling for multiple menu levels and children-of-parent pages (e.g. About>>Our Team)
 - ___ internal links are replaced with Gatsby `Link` (`gatsby-plugin-catch-links` doesn't seem to work?)